Kemper (NYSE:KMPR) Releases Quarterly Earnings Results, Misses Expectations By $1.61 EPS

-Kemper (NYSE:KMPR) issued its quarterly earnings results on Monday.
-The insurance provider reported ($2.05) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.44) by ($1.61), MarketWatch Earnings reports.
-Kemper had a negative return on equity of 5.13% and a negative net margin of 2.07%.
-During the same quarter in the previous year, the business posted $1.59 EPS.
+Kemper (NYSE:KMPR) released its earnings results on Monday.
+The insurance provider reported ($2.05) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.44) by ($1.61), MarketWatch Earnings reports.
+Kemper had a negative net margin of 2.07% and a negative return on equity of 5.13%.
+During the same period in the prior year, the business earned $1.59 earnings per share.

 The company also recently declared a quarterly dividend, which was paid on Wednesday, December 1st.
-Shareholders of record on Monday, November 15th were issued a $0.31 dividend.
-This represents a $1.24 annualized dividend and a yield of 2.34%.
+Shareholders of record on Monday, November 15th were given a dividend of $0.31 per share.
 The ex-dividend date was Friday, November 12th.
+This represents a $1.24 dividend on an annualized basis and a yield of 2.35%.
 Kemper’s payout ratio is -63.27%.

+In other news, Director Robert Joseph Joyce acquired 500 shares of the business’s stock in a transaction on Friday, November 26th.
+The shares were acquired at an average cost of $57.71 per share, with a total value of $28,855.00.
+The acquisition was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, CFO Anastasios Omiridis sold 800 shares of Kemper stock in a transaction that occurred on Monday, November 22nd.
+The shares were sold at an average price of $59.71, for a total value of $47,768.00.
+The disclosure for this sale can be found here.
+0.60% of the stock is currently owned by insiders.

 An institutional investor recently raised its position in Kemper stock.
-Morgan Stanley grew its stake in shares of Kemper Co.
-(NYSE:KMPR) by 29.7% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 86,168 shares of the insurance provider’s stock after buying an additional 19,707 shares during the quarter.
-Morgan Stanley owned 0.14% of Kemper worth $6,368,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 74.03% of the company’s stock.
+Morgan Stanley raised its stake in shares of Kemper Co.
+(NYSE:KMPR) by 29.7% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 86,168 shares of the insurance provider’s stock after buying an additional 19,707 shares during the period.
+Morgan Stanley owned about 0.14% of Kemper worth $6,368,000 as of its most recent SEC filing.
+74.03% of the stock is currently owned by institutional investors and hedge funds.

-Several research analysts recently commented on KMPR shares.
-Raymond James downgraded shares of Kemper from an “outperform” rating to a “market perform” rating in a report on Tuesday.
-Piper Sandler downgraded shares of Kemper from an “overweight” rating to a “neutral” rating and cut their price objective for the stock from $75.00 to $65.00 in a report on Monday, November 1st.
-Finally, Zacks Investment Research downgraded shares of Kemper from a “hold” rating to a “strong sell” rating in a report on Friday, October 15th.

 Kemper Corp. is a holding company, which engages in the property and casualty insurance, and life and health insurance businesses.
 It operates through the following segments: Specialty Property and Casualty Insurance, Preferred Property and Casualty Insurance, and Life and Health Insurance.
 The Specialty Property and Casualty Insurance segment provides personal and commercial automobile insurance.